The British Incite the Overmountain Men

 You are standing in or near the home of William Gilbert.
 Gilbert was an Irish-born merchant who bought up enough acreage to become the largest landowner in what then was Tryon County.
 He paid for Irish workers to immigrate here, and eventually a small village grew up around his house.
 Aside the house are a barn, blacksmith’s shop, and several other outbuildings.
 A road runs diagonally from near the OVT marker behind you to the right near the modern road, toward the base of the hill a half-mile away on the left, perhaps along the modern tree line.

-He is apparently at Hillsborough attending to his legislative duties on Thursday, September 7, when Ferguson’s “Flying Corps” arrives up the road from the right.
+William apparently has made himself scarce on Thursday, September 7, 1780, when Ferguson’s “Flying Corps” arrives up the road from the right.
 It is made up mostly of Loyalists, including “American Volunteers” from the north trained like regular British soldiers and local part-timers (“militia“), plus some British regulars.
 Most of the 1,000 men including cavalry and artillerymen continue past you, and you watch them set up camp on the hill (today called “Ferguson’s Ridge”).
 There probably are neat rows of low-slung tents, cookpots over fires, high tarps for officers’ day use as offices, and “camp followers” camped around the edge and providing various services.
 Ferguson, however, makes Gilbert’s house here his headquarters.

 Presumably it was in the house that Ferguson wrote an infamous threat sent into the mountain counties, by way of a freed Whig prisoner, three days later[a]: “‘If you do not desist your opposition to the British Arms, I shall march this army over the mountains, hang your leaders, and lay waste your country with fire and sword.’”